nicktu12/linq-lesson/README.md

 I learned about software development at [Turing]() where I gained the skills to build single page applications using modern JavaScript libraries.
 This looked great on job applications, and certainly helped me land my first job.
 However, it would be a number of months before I could put my knowledge of React and Webpack to use.
 The web application I was developing in was built on the ASP.NET framework, whose main language is C#.

 Learning a new programming language at the first job of your new career can be daunting.
-I felt lost but through mentorship and learning from my incredible team and hours spent on Pluralsight I felt like I could stay afloat.
+I felt lost but through mentorship and learning from my incredible team and hours spent on Pluralsight I felt like I could stay afloat. asdfasdf

 It wasn't until I felt confident in C# that I really took deep dive into LINQ - and that's when I learned I should have started studying LINQ far sooner than I did. sdfgsdfg